TouchOSC provides the following global functions.

 message send function instead.

-is a list of boolean values that specify which connections to send the
+The optional last argument table is a list of boolean values that specify which connections to send the

 message on.
 If the argument is omitted, the default is to broadcast the message on all configured connections.
 If the

-list has fewer elements than the number of connections, the omitted elements default to false
+list has fewer elements than the number of connections, the omitted elements default to false.

 For more usage examples see the Sending OSC Messages example.